k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

     - Set2, enables write-only access.
 Testers with this permission set can select this environment only as a target environment in a TDM task.
     - Set3, enables read and write accesses.
 Testers with this permission set can select this environment as a source and/or target environment in a TDM task.

-- The **Max Number of Entities** indicates the maximum number of entities processed by a task and must be set for each access type.
+- The **Max Number of Entities** field indicates the maximum number of entities processed by a task.
+This number must be set for each access type.
 The Number of Entities is set on both **Read** and **Write** access types.
 A different number of entities can be set for each access type.

   **Example:**
   - Read Number of Entities = 1000.
 Write Number of Entities = 10.